-Water systems rely on pressure to keep water flowing through pipes in the proper direction.
-However, when something causes a drop in water pressure, it can cause water to flow in reverse direction.
-While backflow may not be considered an everyday occurrence, the and a state of the potential is always there.
+Water systems rely on

+pressure to keep water flowing

+through pipes in the proper

+direction.
+However, when something

+causes a drop in water pressure, it can

+cause water to flow in reverse

+direction.
+While backflow

+may not be considered an

+everyday occurrence, the

+potential is always there.
 Pressure drops that cause backflow can happen for a variety of reasons such as unusually high water use or a break in a main water line.
 Even firefighters using a hydrant can cause backflow to occur.